kamui/retriable/README.md

 Retriable.override(tries: 1, base_interval: 0, rand_factor: 0)
 ```

-If you have defined contexts for your configuration, you'll need to change values for each context, because those values take precedence over the default configured value.
+If you have defined contexts for your configuration, top-level override values (such as `tries: 1`) already take precedence over context-specific values.
+However, if you need to override context-specific options (for example, clearing a context's `:intervals` array or changing its `:on` exception list), pass `:contexts` to `Retriable.override`:

 For example assuming you have configured a `google_api` context: